 The following table presents, for the periods indicated, information about: (i) weighted average balances, the total dollar amount of interest income from interest-earning assets and the resultant average yields; (ii) average balances, the total dollar amount of interest expense on interest-bearing liabilities and the resultant average rates; (iii) net interest income; (iv) the interest rate spread; and (v) the net interest margin.
-For purposes of this table, interest income is shown on a fully tax-equivalent basis.
+For purposes of this table, interest income, net interest margin and net interest spread are shown on a fully tax-equivalent basis.